 Entry at Level 5:

-Candidates should hold the HNC Computing from this programme.
-Those holding other HNCs, or other Level 4 awards in related subjects, will be considered for Entry to Level 5 on the basis of the subject content of their previous studies.
+Candidates should hold an HNC in Engineering from this programme.
+Those holding other HNCs, or other Level 4 awards in related subjects, will be considered for entry to Level 5 on the basis of the subject content of their previous studies.

-Students who complete FdAs in Computing are highly sought after by employers, and also have the opportunity to progress to complete an Honours Degree.
+Students who complete HNDs in Engineering are highly sought after by employers, and also have the opportunity to progress to complete a BEng (Hons) at the College.